CapricanDRJ/watchers_shakespeare/index.md

 And cast the darkness of old sins away.

-*[Enter MORBIUS, CAPRICIO, and KESTRELIA, with gestures of support]*
+*[Enter MORBIUS, Capricio, and Kestrelia, with gestures of support]*

 **[Morbius]**